| This project begins from the premise that teaching is an embodied, interactive practice. Teachers bring what they know to classroom

 pedagogical space.
 When we raise awareness of ourselves as performing subjects, we are better positioned to make deliberate choices

+about how to craft our teaching personas for always changing situations.
 We believe that teacher identity is constituted through a series of acts performed in the classroom.
 Gestures, vocal tendencies,

 listening practices, and movements, among other things, produce us as teachers.
 Through the repetition of these acts, we come to